Tech-at-DU/Magic-8Ball-Swift4/P4-Adding-UI/content.md

 - Utilities Area (Purple): configure properties, size, and other details of your storyboard elements
 - Object Library (Pink): displays a list of all Apple's pre-built UI components you can use in storyboard

-Let's add our Magic 8-Ball _Shake_ button to our view controller.
+Let's add our Magic 8-Ball _Shake It!_ button to our view controller.

 > [action]
 ![ms-video](https://s3.amazonaws.com/mgwu-misc/Magic+8+Ball/04-adding-ui/add_button_to_vc.mp4)